fabric8-quickstarts/karaf-camel-rest-sql/README.md

 This deploys the Kubernetes resource descriptors previously generated to the orchestration platform.

-When the example runs in Kubernetes, you can use the Kubernetes client tool to inspect the status, e.g.:
+When the example runs in OpenShift, you can use the OpenShift client tool to inspect the status, e.g.:

 - To list all the running pods:
     ```
-    $ kubectl get pods
+    $ oc get pods
     ```

 - Then find the name of the pod that runs this example, and output the logs from the running pod with:
     ```
-    $ kubectl logs <name of pod>
+    $ oc logs <name of pod>
     ```

-You can also use the Fabric8 [Web console](http://fabric8.io/guide/console.html) to manage the running pods, view logs and much more.

 ### Accessing the REST service